 Teeth Whitening Options: Teeth Whitening Strips, Gels, Toothpaste, Bleaching, and More

 Teeth whitening is one of the most common cosmetic dentistry treatments.
 Teeth whitening is a massive industry because most people look for teeth whitening options.
-If you look for teeth whitening options online, you’ll find lots of potential bleaching options and recommendations, such as dietary recommendations, toothpaste, and teeth whitening products.
+If you look for teeth whitening options online, you’ll find lots of potential bleaching options and recommendations, such as dietary recommendations, teeth whitening toothpaste, and teeth whitening products.
 Some of those methods may work, and some of them are completely ineffective recommendations.
 The best way to brighten your smile with noticeable results is through in-office teeth whitening.
-Below, we review the most effective teeth whitening options, including teeth whitening strips, gels, toothpaste, trays, and in-office bleaching.
+Below, we review the most effective teeth whitening options, including teeth whitening strips, teeth whitening gel, teeth whitening toothpaste, teeth whitening trays, and in-office bleaching.

 #1.
 Teeth Whitening Strips

-Over-the-counter teeth whitening gels also make your teeth appear brighter and whiter because they have bleaching ingredients.
-Most whitening gels contain hydrogen peroxide, one of the most common bleaching agents used for teeth whitening.
-As such, hydrogen peroxide gels remove the stains from your teeth to brighten your smile, making them suitable for surface stains.
-You have to use the teeth whitening gels for extended periods to see the desired results.
-However, like whitening strips, gels are also relatively inefficient because you see mild results after regular use.
-Furthermore, if you’re not regular with the whitening gels, you may not see the desired results at all.
+Over-the-counter teeth whitening gel also makes your teeth appear brighter and whiter because they have bleaching ingredients.
+Most teeth whitening gel contain hydrogen peroxide, one of the most common bleaching agents used for teeth whitening.
+As such, Hydrogen Peroxide teeth whitening gel removes the stains from your teeth to brighten your smile, making them suitable for surface stains.
+You have to use the teeth whitening gel for extended periods to see the desired results.
+However, like teeth whitening strips, teeth whitening gel are also relatively inefficient because you see mild results after regular use.
+Furthermore, if you’re not regular with the teeth whitening gel, you may not see the desired results at all.

 #3.
 Teeth Whitening Toothpaste